kingrando/blog/content/notes/202006301812-JNCIA-Junos-Routing-Fundamentals-Routing-Instances.md

 ---
 ## Routing Instance

-A routing instance is defined as a group of routing tables, interfaces, and protocol parameters.
-The routing instance is then used to control what information is in the routing table.
+A routing instance is defined as a group of routing tables, interfaces, and protocol parameters which is then used to control what information is in that routing table.

 **Note:** There can only be one instance of each protocol per routing table.